-If you would like your students to access your Premium membership and play from home, you have the ability to provide each child with an individual Student Code so that he/she can sign in to your benefits, but not access your membership.
+If you would like your students to access your membership benefits and play from home (assignments and Brainzy), you have the ability to provide each child with an individual Student Code.
 At home, your students can visit education.com/games/play, sign in with their Student Codes, and then begin playing.

 Please see the directions below:

 To access the Student Code, log in to your Premium membership, click on the Premium user ID in the top right-hand corner, then select "Your Students/ Your Children."
 You will be taken to a new page where you will see a code for each student in your account.
 If you would like to provide parents with a letter explaining how to access Education.com at home, you can select the student/s you would like the code for from the left of their name, select "Print Codes" and a letter will be generated for you.
 You can also download the letter if you prefer to email it to the parents of your students.

 The Assignments feature allows Premium members to assign specific worksheets, games or exercises to their students.
 The Assignments manager can be found under your Premium user ID in the top right-hand corner.

 - Select the content you’d like to assign, for example, a worksheet, game, exercise, or Guided Lesson.